capital-G/supercollider-wiki/macOS-signing-and-notarization.md

 `codesign --deep --force --verify --verbose --timestamp --entitlements SuperCollider.app/Contents/entitlements.plist --sign "Developer ID Application: Joshua Parmenter" --options runtime ~/Desktop/MyUgen.scx`

-## SIGNING AND NOTARIZING SUPERCOLLIDER
+## Signing and notarizing SuperCollider

 The process for signing and notarizing SuperCollider is complicated by our usage of Qt binaries, interprocess communications and binary plugins.
 On a given SuperCollider binary .app bundle, the following commands are used to import entitlements, sign everything (ORDER MATTERS!), zip up the .app bundle, upload to Apple for notarization, stapling the notarization upon success, then finally rezipping the package and singing the .zip file at the end so the download won’t freak out your computer.